Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 21.26.10 UTC
+- WIB: Senin, 13 Januari 2025 22.27.11 UTC
-- WITA: Senin, 13 Januari 2025 22.26.10 UTC
+- WITA: Senin, 13 Januari 2025 23.27.11 UTC
-- WIT: Senin, 13 Januari 2025 23.26.10 UTC
+- WIT: Selasa, 14 Januari 2025 00.27.11 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: attitude
+Kategori: funny